Nektar Therapeutics: An Undervalued Biopharmaceuticals Company With Plenty In The Pipeline

 - Failure to pass regulatory hurdles: Each stage presents a binary outcome and failure to clear any phase or topline data questioning a drug candidate's safety or efficacy is always possible and would negatively affect share price.

-- Failure to meet financing needs: While currently well-positioned to cover liabilities, it is possible that the company could be unable to source sufficient financing in the future.
+- Failure to meet financing needs: While currently well positioned to cover liabilities, it is possible that the company could be unable to source sufficient financing in the future.

-- Dilution of Common Shares: Currently the company has issued approximately half of the 300 million shares authorized and has none of the authorized 10 million preferred shares outstanding.
+- Dilution of common shares: Currently the company has issued approximately half of the 300 million shares authorized and has none of the authorized 10 million preferred shares outstanding.
 Should the company issue any or all of these in the future at a price below current book value per share (BVPS), there is a risk of significant dilution of shares currently outstanding.

-Nektar Therapeutics is a U.S. based biopharmaceutical company that develops drug candidates using their PEGylation and advanced polymer conjugate technology to design new molecular compounds that target known mechanisms of action in a different manner to enhance efficacy or improve the side-effect profile.
+Nektar Therapeutics is a U.S.-based biopharmaceutical company that develops drug candidates using its PEGylation and advanced polymer conjugate technology to design new molecular compounds that target known mechanisms of action in a different manner to enhance efficacy or improve the side-effect profile.
 The company operates across a wide range of therapeutic areas including pain, oncology, infectious diseases, and immunology.
 The company has a current market capitalization of approximately $1.9 billion and had 2015 revenue of $230.8 million from existing product sales, royalty agreements, and licensing/collaboration agreements.
-While not yet achieving positive EPS to date, revenue has grown by a CAGR of 41.7% between 2012-2015.
-The company has approximately $250 million in debt at 7.75% scheduled to mature in 2020 and as of an investor presentation in January 2017, the company reports $389 million in cash and equivalents at the end of 2016.
+While not yet achieving positive EPS to date, revenue has grown by a CAGR of 41.7% between 2012 and 2015.
+The company has approximately $250 million in debt at 7.75% scheduled to mature in 2020, and as of an investor presentation in January 2017, the company reports $389 million in cash and equivalents at the end of 2016.

-Nektar Therapeutics Products and Pipelines:
+Nektar Therapeutics Products and Pipelines

 Marketed Products

-- Movantik (Partnership with AstraZeneca): Peripheral Mu-opioid receptor antagonist for treatment of opioid-induced constipation in adults with chronic, non-cancer related pain.
+- Movantik (Partnership with AstraZeneca (NYSE:AZN)): Peripheral Mu-opioid receptor antagonist for treatment of opioid-induced constipation in adults with chronic, non-cancer related pain.

 - Adynovate (Partnership with Baxalta): Recombinant Factor VIII for treatment of Hemophilia A.